SriRamK345/SriRamK345/README.md

 👋 Hello, I'm Sri Ram K!

-I am a dedicated Machine Learning Engineer with a background in non-IT fields, bringing 3.6 years of professional experience.
+I am a dedicated Data Analyst with a background in non-IT fields, bringing 3.4 years of professional experience.
 Transitioning into the exciting realm of Machine Learning, I'm enthusiastic about applying my skills to solve real-world challenges and contribute to innovative projects.

 🌟 About Me